-80 For early statements of convergence between IHL and IHRL, see G.I.A.D.
+^{66.} For early statements of convergence between IHL and IHRL, see G.I.A.D.
 Draper, The Ethical and Juridical Status of Constraints in War, 55 MIL.
-L. REV. 169 (1972) and Theodor Meron, The Humanization of Humanitarian Law, 94 THE AMERICAN JOURNAL OF INTERNATIONAL LAW 239 (2000); for leading analysis in human rights norms as they impact contemporary use of force issues, see Watkin (2004), supra note 68; for a comprehensive review of the debate itself, see Noam Lubell, Parallel Application of International Humanitarian Law and International Human Rights Law: An Examination of the Debate, 40 ISRAEL L. REV. 648 (2007); for an argument against convergence, see Naz Modirzadeh, The Dark Side of Convergence: A Pro-civilian Critique of the Extraterritorial Application of Human Rights Law in Armed Conflict, 86 U.S. NAVAL WAR C. INT'L L. STUD.
+L. REV. 169 (1972); Theodor Meron, The Humanization of Humanitarian Law, 94 AM.
+J. INT'L L. 239 (2000).
+For leading analysis in human rights norms as they impact contemporary use of force issues, see Watkin, supra note 54.
+For a comprehensive review of the debate itself, see Noam Lubell, Parallel Application of International Humanitarian Law and International Human Rights Law: An Examination of the Debate, 40 ISRAEL L. REV. 648 (2007).
+For an argument against convergence, see Naz Modirzadeh, The Dark Side of Convergence: A Pro-Civilian Critique of the Extraterritorial Application of Human Rights Law in Armed Conflict, 86 U.S. NAVAL WAR C. INT'LL.
+STUD.
 (Blue Book) Series 349 (2010); Michael J. Dennis, Non-Application of Civil and Political Rights Treaties Extraterritorially During Times of International Armed Conflict, 40 ISRAEL L. REV. 453 (2007).
 For ad bellum and in bello convergence, see Christopher Greenwood, The Relationship Between Ius ad Bellum and Ius in Bello, 9 REV. INT'L STUD.
-221 (1983); Alexander Orakhelashvili, Overlap and Convergence: The Interaction between Jus ad Bellum and Jus in Bello, 12 J. CONFLICT & SECURITY L. 157 (2007); Marco Sassòli, Ius ad Bellum and Ius in Bello-The Separation Between the Legality of the Use of Force and Humanitarian Rules To Be Respected in Warfare: Crucial or Outdated, in STU INT'L L. & ARMED CONFLICT: EXPLORING THE FAULSTLINES 241 (Michael Schmitt & Jelena Pejic eds.
+221 (1983); Alexander Orakhelashvili, Overlap and Convergence: The Interaction between Jus ad Bellum and Jus in Bello, 12 J. CONFLICT & SECURITY L. 157 (2007); Marco Sassòli, Ius ad Bellum and Ius in Bello-The Separation Between the Legality of the Use of Force and Humanitarian Rules to be Respected in Warfare: Crucial or Outdated, in INT'L L. & ARMED CONFLICT: EXPLORING THE FAULTLINES 241 (Michael Schmitt & Jelena Pejic eds.
 2007).